-Date: 28th May, 2019
+Date:

-Topic: P, NP, and all that Jazz.
+Topic: P, NP, and all that Jazz!

 Disclaimer: These notes have not gone through scrutiny and in all probability contain errors.
-Please notify errors on Piazza/by email to deeparnab@dartmouth.edu.
+Please discuss in Piazza/email errors to deeparnab@dartmouth.edu

 The main goal of this lecture is to introduce the notions of NP and NP-hardness and NP-completeness, and to understand what the P vs NP question is.
 Our treatment would be semi-formal; for a formal and much more in-depth treatment I suggest taking CS 39.
 We start with decision problems.